fbpx

 This is a world leading eco hotel.
 Surprised?

-Alabama is leading the world when it comes to sustainable beach travel
+Believe it or not, Alabama is leading the world when it comes to sustainable beach travel.

 The Lodge conforms to both LEED® Gold and SITES Platinum certification, the only hotel in the world to do both.
 The glass has etchings to prevent bird strikes.
 The outdoor areas use special lights to protect turtle nesting at night.
 The resort filters its own water and creates so much energy from solar power that it not only powers itself but also manages to sell power back to the grid.